chavo1/Markdown/README.md

 GitHub supports many extras in Markdown that help you reference and link to people.
 If you ever want to direct a comment at someone, you can prefix their name with an @ symbol: Hey [@chavo1](https://github.com/chavo1) — love your sweater!

-But I have to admit, tasks lists are my favorite:
+Tasks lists:

- - [ ] This is a complete item
+ - [x] This is a complete item
  - [ ] List item

 When you include a task list in the first comment of an Issue, you will see a helpful progress bar in your list of issues.
 It works in Pull Requests, too!